huangyh45/PhyloAln/README.md

 ```
 git clone https://github.com/huangyh45/PhyloAln.git
 ```
-If your computer needs execute permissions to run the programs, such as the Linux or macOS system, you should first run the command:
+If your computer needs execute permissions to run the programs, such as the Linux or macOS system, you should first run the command (`/your/PhyloAln/path/PhyloAln` is a executable file, not a directory!):
 ```
 chmod +x /your/PhyloAln/path/PhyloAln /your/PhyloAln/path/scripts/*
 ```